cvarkey/PlugLoadSimulator-PLSim/readme.txt

-PLUG LOAD SIMULATOR for SIM HOME
+PLUG LOAD SIMULATOR FOR LINKED DEVICES (PLSim)

+Code development by Klint Segarra, California Plug Load Research Center (CalPlug), University of California, Irvine (UC Irvine)
+Project Leaders: Dr. Michael J. Klopfer & Prof. G.P.
+Li Copyright The Regents of the University of California, 2016 (v.1) Developed with support from Southern California Edison / Edison International Built with open source software and released into the public domain under GNU License for permissive use.

+Current Release v1.1 (2/28/2018)
 This is a program that simulates how different sets of devices operating in different states consume energy.
+It can be used to quickly tabulate energy use for multiple schedules of operation.
+Additionally linked devices can be simulated.

+In the current functional level, this program is run from Eclipse IDE.
+One must install all dependancies to make it function as described below.

+Application for residential entertainment centers and Advanced Power Strip (APS) control:
 For example, in a living room, there may be a TV, but a TV can be in an off, on, or standby state.
 Each state consumes different amounts of energy.
-With multiple devices, each of which have four to five states at any given time, the energy usage can be hard to analyze and calculate.
+With multiple devices, each of which have four to five states at any given time, the energy usage can be hard to analyse and calculate.
 This command-line program helps solve this problem.

 INSTALLATION DETAILS
 (1) Download the package manager/installer Conda from http://conda.pydata.org/miniconda.html